pbaletkeman/GH-300-Exam-Prep/GitHub-Certification-Sample.md

 ### Purpose of the Guide

 This guide is designed to prepare you for the GitHub Copilot Certification (GH-300).
-It provides structured weekly learning, quizzes, consolidated answers, exam tips, and condensed mock exam.
+It provides structured Sectionly learning, quizzes, consolidated answers, exam tips, and condensed mock exam.

 ---

-### Week 1: Introduction to GitHub Copilot
+### Section 1: Introduction to GitHub Copilot

 **Topics:**